babelouest/glewlwyd/INSTALL.md

 # Installation

-## Debian package
+## Debian and Ubuntu packages

-Glewlwyd is now available in Debian Buster (testing), and Debian sid.
+Glewlwyd is now available in Debian Buster (testing), Debian sid, and since Ubuntu 17.10 "The Artful Aardvark".
 To install it on your device, use the following command as root:

 ```shell
 # apt install glewlwyd